The Big Comparison #3: Testing Café Coton shirts, TM Lewin, Charles Tyrwhitt

 • The brand's pricing strategy.

 That's it for this third episode!
-The fourth and final part will be published next Sunday.
+The fourth and final part will be released next Sunday.

-And as usual, don't hesitate to ask your questions and share your feedback in the comments.
-We will answer you with great pleasure!
+And as usual, feel free to ask your questions and share your feedback in the comments.
+We will be happy to answer you!

 Nicolò Minchillo, in expert mode